 Custom Design Your Search Client

-- Take a back-up of the current code in Designer.
-There is no reset option.
-A mangled code will be hard to undo.
+- Take a back-up of the current code because there is no reset option.

-- Do not edit any AngularJS directive.
-Even a small change can break a component.
-Many directives start with an
+- Do not edit any AngularJS directive because a change can break a component.
+Many Angular directives start with an

 - Don't delete existing classes or IDs.